jatinsisodia/Coding-Ninjas-Machine-Learning/Neural Network-1/README.md

 ### Neural Network-1 ###

-1 .Why do we need neural networks
+1. Why do we need neural networks

 2. Example with Linear Decision Boundary